 Accounting Training Delivery Model

-We offer day release accounting training at our Stockport location for apprentices in and around Greater Manchester.
-Local and national employers also have a purely work-based option.
+Local and national employers can access our 100% work-based training delivery model.
 All apprentices benefit and learn from their AAT tutor, our extensive online resources and coaching face-to-face / virtual visits from their work-based trainer.

 Apprentices study a range of AAT units: